-- Bulgogi – grilled beef marinated in soy sauce.
+- Bulgogi – Grilled beef marinated in soy sauce.

 - Fried chicken – or Korean Fried Chicken, another famous way of cooking it.
-The ones I had was spicy, and I must admit I loved the one I had in Hong Kong better.
+The ones I had were spicy, and I must admit I loved the one I had in Hong Kong better.
 But that’s just a matter of taste.

 - Budae – jjigae – some type of hot pot we initially thought was a plate of meat and vegetables.
 They pour hot water over the meat, vegetables, kimchi, and boil it all together.
 It was really spicy and you can add additional stuff into it.

 When it comes to buying souvenirs I’m always a fan of the useful type of things.
 That’s why I prefer bringing back things which I will use afterward, or I can offer as a gift and come in handy.

 - Cosmetics – Korea has a huge variety of cosmetics, and their products are the best in the world.
 Tries and tested!
 You can never go wrong with their face masks, creams, and everything in between.
 And it is totally worth it to buy as much as you can bring back home because they are both at great prices and very good.